 WELWYN NATURAL HISTORY SOCIETY

-8pm on Wednesday May 26th ... our next free virtual talk.
-Joining details will be posted here just before the event.
+8pm on Wednesday June 23rd ... our next free virtual talk.

 Why not become a member - only £15 a year?
 Until we can meet again, please send your details to our treasurer, Richard Darby, 3, The Cottages, Pottersheath Road, Welwyn AL6 9SU, accompanied by a cheque.